Table of Contents

 Contrary to popular belief, a barrel that is flexible is consistently more accurate that it’s stiffened counterparts.

-- Give the rifle barrel a free reign to act as designed and it should behave the same way.
+- Give the rifle barrel free rein to act as designed and it should behave the same way.
 Do not rest it on a post, tree or car roof and it should serve you well.

 - Keep it clean.
-The bolt, chamber as well as the ammunition.
+The bolt, chamber as well as ammunition.

-- Watch the amount of rounds you put downrange with an eye to the issue of barrel heat.
+- Watch the number of rounds you put downrange with an eye to the issue of barrel heat.

 Other factors come into play such as: